Chocolate Peanut Butter Lava Cakes are easy yet impressive! Molten chocolate and peanut butter spill out of this epic gluten free dessert.

-All that said, I baked a little cake in her honor – Chocolate Peanut Butter Lava Cakes for 2.
-Grandma, I wish we could devour these individual-sized cakes with molten chocolate and peanut butter centers together in person, but for now a virtual date will have to do!
+All that said, I baked a little cake in her honor — Chocolate Peanut Butter Lava Cakes for 2.
+I wish I could share these individual-sized cakes with molten chocolate and peanut butter centers with her in person, but for now a virtual date will have to do!

 What are Lava Cakes?